 What is Kodi?
 Everything You Need to Know About Kodi – Kodi is slowly but surely growing and evolving providing an experience for anyone who wants to share content from home.

-This Kodi service itself has actually been available since 2002, which at that time was known as Xbox Media Player.
+This Kodi service itself has actually been available since 2003, at that time was known as Xbox Media Player.

 - Download and Install Kodi 17 Krypton on Windows 10 PC